A Toolkit for New Managers Course

 At the end of this management course, participants will be able to:

 This management course has a hands-on, vocational flavour.
-It is therefore suited for new managers wanting to acquire useful practical skills for immediate application in their workplace.
-It is not suited to post-graduate students seeking a critiquing of the complexity of management theories
+It is therefore suited to new managers wanting to acquire useful practical skills for immediate application in their workplace.
+It is not suited to post-graduate students seeking a critiquing of the complexity of management theories.

 Before the course